All Conditions & Treatments

 What are the different types of shoulder labral tears?

-The two most common types of labral injuries are the SLAP tear tear and Bankart tear.
+The two most common types of labral injuries are the SLAP tear and Bankart tear.
 Both types of tears are usually accompanied by aching pain and difficulty performing normal shoulder movements.

 SLAP tears